microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-05.md

 In this challenge, you will create a Power App to support Order and Customer Management

 To get you started, we have provided your team with a zip file with a starter canvas app which includes two custom components, a navigation bar, and a title bar.
 You can find starter app Zip file in the `/BasePowerApp/` folder of the student `Resources.zip` file provided by your coach.
+You can import this starter app into your Dataverse environment.

 Since the components are generalized, you will want to customize them to include proper icons and labels.